Follow Link / URL

 rel=”sponsored” - this will highlight the fact that the content being linked is part of an advertising agreement

-rel=”nofollow” - this is the old “nofollow”, that is now excluding the situations above (sponsored and UGC).
-It is very likely that Google will start taking this into account when evaluating authority
+rel=”nofollow” - this is the old “nofollow”, that now excludes the situations above (sponsored and UGC).
+It is very likely that Google will start taking these into account when evaluating authority